top of page

 Board of Directors

-Kasamahan has a Leadership Team of Nonprofit Directors and Members.
-We are all Filipino/a/x mental health professionals like the participants and members of our community we mainly serve.
+Kasamahan has a Leadership Team of Nonprofit Directors.
+We are all Filipino/a/x mental health professionals like the members of our community we mainly serve.
 We consistently work together guided by Kasamahan's Mission and Purpose.

 Cristina Castro